landelare/ue5coro/Docs/Async.md

 # Async coroutines

-Returning `FAsyncCoroutine` (unfortunately not namespaced due to UHT limitations) from a function makes it coroutine-enabled and lets you co_await various awaiters provided by this library, found in various namespaces within UE5Coro such as UE5Coro\:\:Async or UE5Coro\:\:Latent.
+Returning `UE5Coro::TCoroutine<T>` from a function makes it coroutine-enabled and lets you co_await various awaiters provided by this library, found in various namespaces within UE5Coro such as UE5Coro\:\:Async or UE5Coro\:\:Latent.
 Any async coroutine can use any awaiter, but some awaiters are limited to the game thread.

-FAsyncCoroutine is a minimal (usually `sizeof(void*)` depending on your platform's implementation of std::coroutine_handle) struct that can access the underlying coroutine, but it doesn't own it.
-These objects are cheap to pass by value and safe to discard or keep around for longer than needed, but interacting with a freed coroutine through them is undefined behavior.
-Coroutines get deleted when or shortly after they finish.
+`TCoroutine<T>` co_returns T, `TCoroutine<>` co_returns void.
+`TCoroutine<>` and `TCoroutine<void>` are perfectly equivalent.
+All typed TCoroutines implicitly convert to TCoroutine<>, giving you a common return-type-erased view to a coroutine that may or may not have a return type.

+TCoroutine is thread safe and O(1) copyable (it's a shared pointer inside).
+Copies of a TCoroutine refer to the same coroutine as the original.
+TCoroutine&lt;T&gt; has all the functionality of TCoroutine<>, plus additional methods and overloads for the return type.

+A non-void coroutine return type must be at least _DefaultConstructible_, _MoveAssignable_, and _Destructible_.
+Full functionality also requires _CopyConstructible_.
+It's possible that a coroutine completes without providing a return value.
+In this case, reading the return value provides T().

+`FAsyncCoroutine` in the global namespace is a `USTRUCT` wrapper for TCoroutine<>, to be used when reflection support is required, e.g., for latent UFUNCTIONs.
+It implicitly converts from/to TCoroutine<>.
+Return values from co_return are not supported due to engine limitations, but "out" reference parameters still work for BP.

+FAsyncCoroutine (but not TCoroutine<>) can be default constructed due to yet more engine limitations.
+Prefer using TCoroutine<> when reflection/BP support is not needed.
+Interacting with a default-constructed FAsyncCoroutine or a TCoroutine<> that was converted from one is undefined behavior.
-Accessing or manipulating the underlying std::coroutine_handle directly is not supported and is extremely likely to break.
+Obtaining the coroutine's underlying `std::coroutine_handle` directly is not supported and is extremely likely to break.

 ## Debugging

-FAsyncCoroutine::SetDebugName() applies a debug name to the currently-running coroutine's promise object, which is otherwise an implementation detail.
+TCoroutine<>::SetDebugName() applies a debug name to the currently-running coroutine's promise object, which is otherwise an implementation detail.
 This has no effect at runtime (and does nothing in Shipping), but it's useful for debug viewing these objects.

-You might want to macro `FAsyncCoroutine::SetDebugName(TEXT(__FUNCTION__))`.
+You might want to macro `TCoroutine<>::SetDebugName(TEXT(__FUNCTION__))`.

 Looking at these or promise objects in general as part of `__coro_frame_ptr` seems to be unreliable in practice, moving one level up in the call stack to